sous-chefs/kafka/README.md

 other testing environment).

 # License and author:
-Author :: Mathias Söderberg
+Copyright :: 2013 Mathias Söderberg

-Copyright :: 2013, Burt

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.